USDA-FSEPRU/FS19C-commensal-Ecoli/02c_MethodsSummary.md

   * _uninflated_mcl_groups

 ## 5. Phylogenetic Tree Analysis with RAxML and FigTree
 * Summary: The raxml.slurm script, provided by Jules, runs raxml via slurm on Ceres.
-It will generate tree files.
+It will generate tree files using input file from roary.
 * Github RAxML: https://github.com/stamatak/standard-RAxML/blob/master/README
 * Github FigTree: https://github.com/rambaut/figtree
 * Platform: Ceres, FigTree (standalone)

 <details><summary>raxml details</summary>

 1. Run raxml on Ceres with this slurm script from Jules, available here: `/project/fsepru/shared_resources/SLURMS`.
-Make sure you run this script in the same directory that has `core_gene_alignment.aln` file.
+Make sure you run this script in the same directory that has `core_gene_alignment.aln` file from roary.
 ```
 #!/bin/bash
 #SBATCH --job-name=RAXML                              # name of the job submitted